FluidMechanics-IC-CEE/PythonPrimer/Lecture 8/README.md

 ---

-## Bad Coding Practices to Avoid
+## BAD Coding Practices to Avoid

 ### 1. **No Comments or Documentation**
    - Unexplained logic, lack of variable descriptions, and unclear equations make code hard to follow.
+   - Lack of input variable descriptions and their units (in case of dimensional physical quantities).
+   - Hard for readers to understand the meaning of the variables, functions, complex equations etc.

 ### 2. **Poor Variable Naming**
-   - Avoid cryptic names like `t`, `v`, `v_th`.
+   - Avoid cryptic names like `p`, `q`, `v_th` etc, for physical parameters.
-   - Use clear, consistent, and descriptive names.
+   - Use clear, consistent, and descriptive names for parameters and functions.
+   - Abbreviated and unclear names make it hard to understand the logic, and complicate debugging.

 ### 3. **Hardcoded Values**
-   - Avoid embedding constants (e.g., grid size, viscosity) directly in the code.
+   - Avoid hard coded value embedding for constants (e.g., grid size, viscosity) directly in the code.
    - Parameterize for flexibility.
+Any change (e.g., resolution) should not require editing multiple parts of the code
+   - Avoid hard coded values of universal constants like $\pi$ and $e$, take valuse from available math libraries.

 ### 4. **Poor Formatting**
    - Ensure proper indentation, consistent alignment, and readable spacing.
+   - Avoid mixed case and unformatted number in print statements.
+Use proper formatting.

 ### 5. **Unformatted Plots**
    - Include axis labels, descriptive titles, and uniform scaling in plots.